 Comparison of Racquets for Boys and Girls

-Most parents might wonder about the difference between boys and girls’ tennis racquet.
+Most parents might wonder about the difference between boys’ and girls’ tennis racquets.
 Luckily there isn’t any difference in both racquets.
 The same is the case with their counterpart adult racquets.
 All racquets are manufactured as uni sexually.

-Although manufacturers might draw a difference in looks of both racquets.
-Color, Styles, and names could be like Barbie Princes, Hello Kitty for girls and Superman, Spiderman for boys are there, so the colors and styles are accordingly.
+Although manufacturers might draw a difference in the looks of both racquets.
+Color, Styles, and names could be like Barbie Princess, Hello Kitty for girls and Superman, Spiderman for boys are there, so the colors and styles are accordingly.